Maintenance time at Tidal Life

 We regularly scrape barnacles and green growth off Sunshine and The Dink, but now and then the underside of the website needs the same attention.

 Part of this latest overhaul is removing duplicate content.
 Duplicates are frowned upon by Google and the other search engines of note.
 An article that appears in two places, even if I wrote them both, looks like copying.
-So I’ve taken down posts from this site that are also available on the original Tidal Life.
+So I’m in the process of taking down the original Tidal Life.

 The Tidal Life blog began on Blogger

-As sort of a snapshot in time, I’ve left the old Tidal Life blog and all the old posts in place on Blogger.
-Now and then I go back and make sure everything is working.
-But nothing new has been added – other than a few links to the new Tidal Life – since 2010.
+As sort of a snapshot in time, I left the old Tidal Life blog and all the old posts in place on Blogger.
+Nothing new has been added there since 2010.
+But nine years is enough, so I have moved the old posts to this site.

-Anyone who’d like to see what was happening back then and what was top of my mind can start with these links.
+Anyone who’d like to see what was happening back then and what was top of my mind in those land based days can start with these links.
 They form a short tour through my life and topics of the time.

 Articles of particular interest: